 - 1 pinch freshly ground black pepper

-- Cut the cabbage and green onion into small pieces.
+- Cut cabbage and green onion into small pieces.

-- In a medium bowl add ground pork, and black pepper.
-Knead the mixture until it develops a sticky consistency.
+- In a medium bowl add ground pork, and salt.
+Mix until it develops a sticky consistency.

-- Add cut cabbage, green onion, minced garlic, minced ginger, sugar, soy sauce, and sesame oil.
+- Add the cut cabbage, green onion, minced garlic, minced ginger, sugar, soy sauce, black pepper and sesame oil.
 Mix everything well.

 Hold the Gyoza

 - On a wrapper, place 1 tsp of our Gyoza filling in the middle.
 Dip one finger in a bowl of water and lightly wet the edges.

 - Next, fold the wrapper in half and make a pleats every ¼ inch (6 mm).
 You can make 2 – 4 pleats for each Gyoza.